kubeedge/kubeedge/docs/proposals/web-hook.md

 ```

 ## Resource validation
-The validation logic is registered as an http handler which responds to a specific HTTP request, each resource should have its own handler
+The validation logic is registered as a http handler which responds to a specific HTTP request, each resource should have its own handler
 pre-registered, and the validation is done by the handler.

 ```golang